 [Priority theme 3]

-(climate change)
+(Climate change)

 While climate change on a global scale is a risk for the continuity of the Group’s business activities as both a provider of insurance products and services and an institutional investor, climate change is also an opportunity to undertake new activities.

-Important social issue Impact of initiatives to respond to social issues Locations in the Sustainability Report 2023 GRI topics
+| Important social issue | Impact of initiatives to respond to social issues | Locations in the Sustainability Report 2025 | GRI topics |

-We will analyze the impact of physical and transition risks related to climate change on our activities as both an insurance-product provider and institutional investor, and we will strive to reduce these risks and increase our opportunities.
+By increasing use of renewable energy, improving energy efficiency, etc., we will considerably reduce CO2 emissions caused by our business activities.
+We will analyze the impact of physical and transition risks related to climate change on our activities as both an insurance-product provider and institutional investor, and we will strive to reduce these risks and increase our opportunities. |

 <Shared value and sustainability theme>